WvWtL/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-get-mailboxsettings.md

 <!-- { "blockType": "permissions", "name": "user_get_mailboxsettings" } -->
 [!INCLUDE [permissions-table](../includes/permissions/user-get-mailboxsettings-permissions.md)]

+Delegates are restricted to their personal mailboxSettings.
+Application permissions are, additional to role and scope, required to access mailboxSettings for any mailbox.

 ## HTTP request

 To get all the mailbox settings for a user: